 Consider again the metric $d_X$, now restricted to the group $\operatorname{Sym}(\N)$; it is a left-invariant compatible metric.
 The sequence of Remark \ref{Isonotclosed} is a left Cauchy sequence (in the sense of Remark \ref{onmetrizability}(3)) which does not converge in $\operatorname{Sym}(\N)$.
+In particular, $(f_k)_{k \ge 0}$ is a non-converging Cauchy sequence for every left-invariant compatible metric on $\mathrm{Sym}(\N)$.
 It follows that there is no complete left-invariant compatible metric on the Polish group $\operatorname{Sym}(\N)$; thus, $\operatorname{Sym}(\N)$ is not a cli-group.